Menu

 • @supabase/ssr - Helper library optimized for server-side rendering

-Step 2: Environment Variable Configuration
+Step 2: Environment Variables Configuration

 # Supabase basic configuration